-Earlier this month the ship, a faithful replica of the original Mayflower and a gift to America as a thank you from the UK for its support in the Second World War, was relaunched after a multi-million pound refit ahead of the 400th anniversary of the Mayflower’s voyage in 2020.
+In September 2019 the ship, a faithful replica of the original Mayflower and a gift to America as a thank you from the UK for its support in the Second World War, was relaunched after a multi-million pound refit ahead of the 400th anniversary of the Mayflower’s voyage in 2020.

-And the Mayflower II’s own Atlantic crossing has been remembered in a fascinating new book by crewman Peter Padfield, who was lucky enough to be on board when it departed Plymouth, UK, for the city’s American namesake Plymouth, Massachusetts.
+And the Mayflower II’s own Atlantic crossing has been remembered in a fascinating book by crewman Peter Padfield, who was lucky enough to be on board when it departed Plymouth, UK, for the city’s American namesake Plymouth, Massachusetts.

 Peter has kindly supplied some original footage shot on board the Mayflower II in an eight-week epic beginning on April 20, 1957.

 Video copyright Peter Padfield.
 Reproduction strictly by request only

 The journal he wrote on board, together with an engrossing series of pictures and sketches have been edited to create the absorbing Mayflower II Diary: Sketches From a Lost Age.

 His memories are of a unique time aboard a ship that had been masterfully crafted by shipbuilders in Brixham, Devon, and a chance to sail relying on traditional methods only.

 Peter, now 87, remembers swimming in the mid-Atlantic, the sails against the clear night sky and hours spent sketching the ship on the ocean while being cut off from civilisation.